 Budgeting and Financial Management

 Budgeting: Develop an annual budget for coalition expenses.
 Prepare budget reports for Executive Committee and Leadership Team meetings.
-Coordinate with fiscal agents to ensure approve payments are made to vendors.
+Coordinate with fiscal agents to ensure approved payments are made to vendors.

-Grant writing and fundraising: Pursue external funding sources through grant writing and partnership development to support activities of the coalition and individual work groups.
+Grant writing and fundraising: Pursue external funding sources through grant-writing and partnership development to support activities of the coalition and individual work groups.
 Coordinate public fundraising campaigns as needed.

 Grant and financial reporting: Complete all reporting requirements for grants and gifts.
 Prepare annual report for the Executive Committee and Leadership Team.